Graphic Packaging Holding (GPK)

 5. Revenue Growth

 A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Regrettably, Graphic Packaging Holding’s sales grew at a mediocre 6% compounded annual growth rate over the last five years.
-This fell short of our benchmark for the industrials sector and is a rough starting point for our analysis.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Over the last five years, Graphic Packaging Holding grew its sales at a tepid 5.6% compounded annual growth rate.
+This was below our standard for the industrials sector and is a rough starting point for our analysis.

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Graphic Packaging Holding’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 5.1% annually.
-Graphic Packaging Holding Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Graphic Packaging Holding’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 4.4% annually.

-This quarter, Graphic Packaging Holding’s revenue fell by 1.2% year on year to $2.19 billion but beat Wall Street’s estimates by 1.3%.
+This quarter, Graphic Packaging Holding’s $2.10 billion of revenue was flat year on year but beat Wall Street’s estimates by 3.5%.

 6. Gross Margin & Pricing Power

 Graphic Packaging Holding has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 19.9% gross margin over the last five years.
-That means Graphic Packaging Holding paid its suppliers a lot of money ($80.14 for every $100 in revenue) to run its business.
-Graphic Packaging Holding Trailing 12-Month Gross Margin
+As you can see below, it averaged a 19.8% gross margin over the last five years.
+That means Graphic Packaging Holding paid its suppliers a lot of money ($80.25 for every $100 in revenue) to run its business.

-Graphic Packaging Holding produced a 19.8% gross profit margin in Q3, down 2.8 percentage points year on year.
-Graphic Packaging Holding’s full-year margin has also been trending down over the past 12 months, decreasing by 2.1 percentage points.
+In Q4, Graphic Packaging Holding produced a 14.4% gross profit margin, marking a 7.2 percentage point decrease from 21.6% in the same quarter last year.
+Graphic Packaging Holding’s full-year margin has also been trending down over the past 12 months, decreasing by 3.7 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin